Skip to content

 Performance Characteristics

-• Low Latency: ~50ms from database change to WebSocket delivery
+• Low Latency: Database change to WebSocket delivery in milliseconds

 • High Throughput: Handles 1000+ concurrent subscriptions

-• Memory Efficient: Uses reactive streams with backpressure handling
+• Memory Efficient: Uses Reactor Sinks with backpressure handling

 Production Deployment